 4. The Suicide Clause

-What it is: Most term insurance policies in India include a clause that excludes death by suicide within the first 12 months (some policies extend this to 24 months).
+What it is: Most term insurance policies in India include a clause that excludes death by suicide within the first 12 months from the date of commencement or revival, as standardised by the IRDAI Master Circular.
 If the policyholder dies by suicide within this period, the insurer is not liable to pay the death benefit.

 How it causes claim denial: If the death is ruled as suicide within the exclusion period, the claim is denied outright.
 The insurer may refund premiums paid (minus charges) to the nominee, but the death benefit is not payable.